JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-images.md

 using icons, fonts, and strings, see [Using multiplatform resources in your app](compose-multiplatform-resources-usage.md).

 > Resources don't have to be stored in the common source set.
 Any source set or module can use its own `composeResources`
-> directory, so images that only the desktop application needs can be stored next to the desktop-related code.
+> directory, so you can store images specific to the desktop application next to the desktop-related code.
 >
 > To use resources declared in another module, make the generated `Res` class of that module
 > [public](compose-multiplatform-resources-usage.md#customizing-accessor-class-generation).